Skip to navigationSkip to main contentSkip to footerScaleway Docs HomepageAsk our AI

 For more details, refer to the Open WebUI Quick Start Guide.

-Deploying Open WebUI using Scaleway's Serverless Containers (Optional)
+Deploy Open WebUI using Scaleway's Serverless Containers (Optional)

-Deploying on Scaleway via the console
+Deploy via the Scaleway console

 1. In the Scaleway console, navigate to Serverless > Containers.